bertdv/mlss-2026/Software installation.md

 # How to install

 ## 1️⃣ Julia
 First, start by installing Julia.
 Follow the instructions on https://julialang.org/install/ .
-We recommend reading this page carefully, and following the instructions.
+We recommend reading this page carefully.

 Now you have Julia installed!
 Check that you know **how to start Julia**, and run `1 + 1` (should give `2`).
 You need at least Julia 1.10 for this course.